Mehran811/RDKit_RF/README.md

-## Solubility Prediction by Random Forest Algorithem Using RDKit 2D and 3D Descriptors
+# Solubility Prediction by Random Forest Algorithm Using RDKit 2D and 3D Descriptors
 **Mehran Mansouri, Pharmacy student at Mashhad University of Medical Sciences**
 **Make sure to install miniconda and RDKit.
 Open this in conda kernel.**
 ## Abstract